Protection of Privacy

 - Organizational security measures including employee confidentiality agreements, sensitive information restricted to those involved, etc.; and

-Village Church shall protect personal information disclosed to third parties by contractual agreement that stipulates the confidentiality and safeguard requirements that are comparable to our own.
+Village Church shall protect personal information disclosed to third parties by a contractual agreement that stipulates the confidentiality and safeguard requirements that are comparable to our own.

 We will use appropriate security measures when destroying personal information such as shredding any documents and deleting any electronic records.